Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Exercise_4/README.md

 Investigate Flood Risk in Saint Louis.
 After the successful selection of all health sites in the Saint Louis region in the previous step, please load the flood extend layer of Saint Louis into QGIS:
 * Add the flood extend layer as an extra layer.
 * The layer does not cover the whole Saint Louis region, however it goes beyond Saint Louis in the north.
-* Use the clip tool to clip the flood extend layer to the Saint Louis region (Hint: input Saint Louis flood extend, „Saint_louis_region“ as overlay) to enable focusing on central Saint Louis.
+* Use the clip tool to clip the flood extend layer to the Saint Louis region (Hint: Input Saint Louis flood extend, „Saint_louis_region“ as overlay) to enable focusing on central Saint Louis.
 * Save the selection as „Saint_Louis_flood_clipped“.

 When you look into the attribute table of the „Saint_Louis_flood_clipped“ layer (column watertype), you will see that the layer includes flooded, non-flooded and waterbody areas.
 Visualize only the flooded areas and water bodies in the dataset:
-* Go into „Symbology“ and change the first selection from „Single symbols“ to „Categorized“.
+* Go into „Symbology“ and change the first selection from "Single symbols“ to „Categorized“.
 * Select the column “watertype“ and click “Classify“.
 * Choose different colors for the water bodies and the flooded areas.
 Leave non-flooded unmarked or make sure to make the areas transparent (opacity = 0%).
 * Visual exploration: Which areas are more and less prone to flooding?

 Assess which health sites are prone to flood risk.
-* Make use of the „Select by expression“ tool to select all flooded areas in the „Saint_Louis_flood_clipped“ layer (Hint: „WATERTYPE = ‘FLOODED‘).
+* Make use of the „Select by expression“ tool to select all flooded areas in the „Saint_Louis_flood_clipped“ layer (Hint: WATERTYPE = ‘FLOODED‘).
 * Save the selection in a separate layer “Saint_Louis_flooded_areas“.
 * You can remove the “Saint_Louis_flood_clipped“ layer to avoid confusion.
 * Make use of the „Select by location“ tool to assess which health sites are prone to flooding (are located within the layer which was created in the previous step).